ZKTNetwork/papers/Advancing Blockchain Transaction Privacy and Compliance: Insights into Innovative Engineering Practices/paper.md

 During the verification phase, in addition to the zk-SNARK proof verification, we just need to verify the opening proof of $t(X)$ at $\{\omega, \omega^2, ..., \omega^m\}$, without any hash operations on EVM.

 **Note**:
-- Actually we need to construct an aggregated opening proof, which is called multi-point opening and use only one elliptic curve pairing operation.
+Actually we need to construct an aggregated opening proof, which is called multi-point opening and use only one elliptic curve pairing operation.
-- To represent set of ULOs, we use index list instead of leaf hash list, since index number takes a 64-bit range while hash number takes a 256-bit range, which saves a lot of gas.

 ### 4.3.3 Performance Comparision